 In real life, I really don’t care what other people think about me or my life choices.
 I’ve always done what I wanted to do.

-So I don’t know why I become ultra-cautious in the online world when no one really knows me.
-Not caring doesn’t mean I’m rude or disrespectful or anything like that.
+So I don’t know why I become so cautious in the online world when no one really knows me.
+Not caring doesn’t mean I’m rude, disrespectful, or anything like that.

-I just wish I could throw the caution to the wind and feel free in expressing myself.
+I just wish I could throw caution to the wind and feel free when expressing myself.

-It’ll undoubtedly help me find my writing voice fast.
+It’ll undoubtedly help me find my writing voice quickly.

 I found the Google answer in this post about how to find your writing voice super helpful.

-It helped me examine and understand the reasons I’m struggling to find my writing voices.
+It helped me examine and understand the reasons I’m struggling to find my writing voice.

 But without developing and finding your own writing voice, you’re just one of millions of bloggers.

 And as I find it, it’s hard to make a leap to the next level.